Return to Current Students

-See the following information on proposing, completing, and presenting an EKU Honors Thesis.
-For complete and detailed information on the Honors Thesis, be sure to consult the Honors Thesis Handbook.
+See the following information on proposing, completing, and presenting the EKU Honors Thesis.
+For complete and detailed information on the honors thesis, be sure to consult the Honors Thesis Handbook (updated Spring 2019).

-The thesis project will be presented orally to an audience of peers, faculty, and guests at a thesis presentation event held at the end of each fall and spring semester.
-The exact dates of the thesis presentations will be determined by the end of the previous semester.
-The Honors Director is responsible for drawing up the schedule of oral presentations.
-In addition, students enrolled in HON 420 will serve as the commentator for one other thesis student.
-The commentator's role is to draw attention to significant points for the discussion period that follows the oral presentation.
-The Honors Director is responsible for assigning students enrolled in HON 420 as commentators on specific parts.
+The thesis project will be presented orally to an audience of peers, faculty, and guests at the Honors Thesis Conference held at the end of each fall and spring semester.
+The exact dates of the thesis conferences will be determined by the end of the previous semester.
+The honors director is responsible for drawing up the schedule of oral presentations.
+In addition, students enrolled in HON 420 will serve as the discussant for one other thesis student.
+The discussant's role is to draw attention to significant points for the discussion period that follows the oral presentation.
+The honors director is responsible for assigning students enrolled in HON 420 as discussants.

 Students should be aware that the paper they use for their oral presentation will likely not be the same as the written paper which they will turn into their thesis mentor.
 This is because the requirements of giving a clear and concise oral presentation are different than the requirements of producing a quality written thesis.
 Students whose thesis project does not take the form of a written paper will still be required to do a presentation of their work.

 Most students will complete their honors theses through two consecutive semesters of enrollment in HON 420.
 At the end of the first semester of enrollment, the honors director, in consultation with the thesis mentor, will assign a letter grade to the student on the basis of the satisfactory completion of all assignments associated with first-semester enrollment in HON 420.
 Following the completion of the thesis in the second semester of HON 420 enrollment, the faculty mentor will assign a letter grade to the project, and the honors director will record that grade.